lgblgblgb/xemu/README.md

 https://github.com/lgblgblgb/xemu/wiki

-If you - for some reason - needs the old, and possible highly outdated README.md, you can find it, by browsing older git revisions, or here, in the wiki section:
+If you - for some reason - need the old, and possible **highly outdated** README.md, you can find it, by browsing older git revisions, or here, in the wiki section:

 https://github.com/lgblgblgb/xemu/wiki/Legacy-README.md